damourChris/MetabolicQueries.jl/README.md

 ## Data Availability

-You can access the database directly on the website: [[BiGG database](http://bigg.ucsd.edu/)](http://bigg.ucsd.edu/).
+You can access the database directly on the website: [BiGG database](http://bigg.ucsd.edu/).

-## Structure
+## Project Structure

 The project is structured as follows:

-- BiGGQuery.jl: The main module file.
-It includes other necessary files and sets up logging.
 - downloads.jl: Downloading models from the BiGG database.
 - models.jl: Working with models from the BiGG database.
 - universal.jl: Contains functionality for working with the universal reactions and metabolites from the BiGG database.